Remotely operated vehicle traverses over an extensive field of ferromanganese nodules that form the bulk of the hard seafloor substrate. Credit: NOAA.

 Deep seabed mining is the extraction of critical mineral resources from the ocean floor.
 The deep seabed has valuable resources like manganese, nickel, cobalt, and rare earth elements.
 Critical minerals are used in everything from defense systems and batteries to smartphones and medical devices.
 Access to these minerals is a key factor in the health and resilience of U.S. supply chains.

-Before any deep seabed mining activity can begin, U.S. companies must obtain appropriate licenses and permits.
+Before a U.S. citizen, including a U.S. company, may engage in deep seabed mining activities in ocean floor areas beyond national jurisdiction, they must obtain appropriate government authorizations.
 The Deep Seabed Hard Mineral Resources Act (DSHMRA) charged NOAA with the responsibility for issuing to U.S. companies licenses for exploration and permits for commercial recovery of polymetallic nodules containing manganese, nickel, cobalt, and copper from the deep seabed in areas beyond national jurisdiction.

-For areas within the U.S. outer continental shelf, the primary statutory and regulatory authority for offshore mining activities is the Outer Continental Shelf Lands Act, which is administered by the Bureau of Ocean Energy Management, within the Department of the Interior.
+For ocean floor areas within U.S. national jurisdiction, the primary legal authority for offshore mining activities is the Outer Continental Shelf Lands Act, which is administered by the Department of the Interior’s Bureau of Ocean Energy Management.

 The International Seabed Authority (ISA) regulates deep seabed mining in areas beyond national jurisdiction for countries that are parties to the United Nations Convention on the Law of the Sea (UNCLOS).
-As a non-party to UNCLOS, the U.S. may issue licenses and permits to U.S. companies in areas beyond national jurisdiction under DSHMRA, provided all statutory and regulatory requirements are met.
+The U.S. is not a party to UNCLOS.
+Under DSHMRA, the U.S. may issue exploration licenses and commercial recovery permits to U.S. companies in areas beyond national jurisdiction, provided all statutory and regulatory requirements are met.

 On April 24, 2025, the President signed an Executive Order establishing policies to advance U.S. leadership in seabed mineral exploration and responsible commercial recovery, with a focus on both resource extraction and environmental conservation.